 Angels on Patrol is a 501c3 human services charitable organization founded in 2009 by Phoenix Police Lt.
 Jacqui MacConnell.
 After repeatedly encountering people in crisis, culminating with a call where children were in cages—she took action.

 Angels on Patrol provides a direct resource for law enforcement officers during their on-duty hours to help community members in crisis.
-The organization has continued to expand, and currently services 13 law enforcement agencies in Arizona including municipal police departments, the Maricopa County Sheriff’s Office and the Arizona Department of Public Safety.
+The organization has continued to expand, and currently services 12 law enforcement agencies in Arizona including municipal police departments, and the Maricopa County Sheriff’s Office.

 As an Arizona charitable institution, Angels on Patrol is governed by an 11-member Board of Directors who volunteer their time, expertise and resources in service to the agency’s mission.
 The board oversees the organization’s bylaws, policies and annual budget.